ssardina-planning/nugat-ma/README.md

 # MULTI-AGENT NuGaT Game Solver (for NuSMV 2.6.0+)#

-This is the NuGAT 0.6.5+ version of game solver NuGAT built on top of NuSMV model checker, compatible with NuSMV 2.6.0 and able to handle multi-agents (i.e., more than 2 players)
+This is the Multi-Player/Agent NuGAT Game Solver 0.6.5+, built as an extension of the original NuGAT Game Solver built on top of NuSMV model checker.

+This version is compatible with NuSMV 2.6.0 and is able to handle many players/agents with ATL-like reachability/ability specifications: <<A>>p means can group of agents A jointly achieve/reach p.

-Develped as part of Lorenzo Dibenedetto Master's thesis at RMIT University, supervised by A/Prof. Sebastian Sardina and Dr. Nitin Yadav.
+Develped as part of Lorenzo Dibenedetto Master's thesis, supervised by A/Prof. Sebastian Sardina and Dr. Nitin Yadav at RMIT University (in 2015-2016).

 ## OVERVIEW ##

-NuGAT (https://es.fbk.eu/technologies/nugat-game-solver) was developed at [FBK-ES](https://es.fbk.eu/)
+[NuGAT Game Solver](https://es.fbk.eu/technologies/nugat-game-solver) was developed at the [FBK-ES](https://es.fbk.eu/) group.
-group.
 The last version was 0.5.0 which worked with NuSMV 2.5.0 (but not with newer versions).

 NuSMV had an important upgrade to 2.5.4.